Xjchen0/Cretaceous-Geodynamics-Research-Material/README.md

 - The RIS file named `Cretaceous Geodynamics.ris` is a record of research materials and this can be loaded by any popular reference management softwares(Zotero, Endnote, NoteExpress ...).
 - The text file named `Muller_etal_2022.txt` is a README file for a plates reconstruction model established by Müller et al.
 - The markdown file named `Earth models.md` documents datasites which may be used.
+- The folder named `Seamounts` documents data about hotspot seamounts' ages and locations.